 He spun around and faced the source of the voice.
 There standing in front of him was a giant flower.
 Long purple and white petals hung from the top of a beige vegetable like form.
 Large orange eyes peered deep into Edelbert’s.
 The daemon wore a vest and pants decorated with red Toadie spots.

 “Turnip?”
 Was all Edelbert could manage.
 His thoughts and emotions were completely overwhelming him at that moment.

 “Yes my friend.
 I am able to use my Language now that I have Changed into my final form.
 It is good to speak with you finally, but there is still much to do.
 The enemy threatens to overrun the city.
 Kernel and the others are still in pitched battle in the streets.
 The blizzard spell set us back considerably.”

-“Has Peaches performed the poison cloud spell yet?”
+“Has Peaches unleashed the poison cloud spell yet?”
 Edelbert needed to know, an idea was forming.

 “No, Kernel has not sent word.”

 Edelbert dashed through the doorway and into the throne-room.
 “Peaches” He ordered before even seeing her.
 “Contact Kernel and coordinate using your spell soon.
 I am implementing a plan and I will need as many corpses as we can make.”